carlos-urena/enums-tool/README.md

 # enums-tool

-A C++11 header-only library for getting strings and count from a enumerated type and its values
+A C++11 header-only library for getting strings and values count from an enumerated type and its values

 The main idea (use a macro in a function template) is taken from 'magic_enum', but I have adapted this so its works with C++11, see :

       https://github.com/Neargye/magic_enum/blob/master/include/magic_enum.hpp

-Features, limitations:
+## Features, limitations:

 * works with -std=c++11
 * works for both classic enums and enum class.